Analysis | With the pandemic far from over, Texas leaders blame immigrants for spreading the virus

 “The Biden administration was releasing illegal immigrant — illegal immigrants into our communities who had covid,” he said on “Fox & Friends” Thursday morning.
 “The Biden administration was spreading covid in South Texas yesterday because of their lack of constraint, of testing and quarantining people who’d come across the border illegally.
 The Biden administration was exposing Texans to covid.”

-“That is Neanderthal type approach to dealing with the covid situation,” he added.
+“That is Neanderthal-type approach to dealing with the covid situation,” he added.

 In a separate interview on the network, Lt.
 Gov. Dan Patrick (R-Tex.) made a similar assertion about immigrants coming into the state.

 It’s obviously the case that someone crossing the border into Texas who is infected with the virus can spread it.
 But it is not obviously the case that this poses the biggest threat to the state.
-(It’s also not clear how many migrants might have the virus; one testing regimen in McAllen, Tex. identified no active cases.)
+(It’s also not clear how many migrants might have the virus; one testing regimen in McAllen, Tex., identified no active cases.)
 As of Wednesday, the state was still averaging more than 7,000 new cases a day.
 Those are almost exclusively infections that occurred before Abbott scaled back restrictions on containment, given the latency period of the illness.

 In the state’s most populous county, Harris County, there were more than 1,600 new cases on Wednesday.
 That’s the county where Houston is, and it’s not particularly close to the border.